statelyai/xstate/docs/guides/actors.md

 // ...
 ```

-This will automatically subscribe the machine to the spawned child machine's state, which is kept update and can be access via `getSnapshot()`:
+This will automatically subscribe the machine to the spawned child machine's state, which is kept updated and can be accessed via `getSnapshot()`:

 ```js